As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Coconut oil is also easy to apply and does not dry out easily, which makes it the perfect base for making your own massage oils.

-Jojoba Oil
+2. Jojoba Oil

-What is really interesting about jojoba oil is that it is not really an oil at all.
-What we call jojoba oil is in fact a liquid wax that has the same consistency and properties as the oil obtained from the sperm whale.
-Before the 1970s, the oil from sperm whales was used as a base for a wide range of skincare products and cosmetics.
-It was replaced with jojoba oil after whaling was banned in the 1970s.
+What’s really interesting about jojoba oil is that it is not really an oil at all.
+Despite its name, it is in fact a liquid wax that has the same consistency and properties as the oil obtained from the sperm whale.

 When massaged into the skin, Jojoba oil acts as a natural emulsifier and anti-inflammatory agent.
 It is also non-comedogenic, which means it won’t clog pores.